 - the provision of temporary or long-term care for flood victims

 - matching or sharing of expenses with state and federal government

 - In areas of high flood risk, the League of Women Voters of Sacramento County supports: In most instances, where there is a potential for significant property damage, banning new building until 100 year protection has been certified by FEMA.

-- banning new building until 100 year protection has been certified by FEMA
+- in most instances, banning new building until 100 year protection has been certified by FEMA

 - developers and real estate agents notifying first time home buyers and renters of high flood risk

 - regular notification to existing property owners and renters of the high flood risk